Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Alternately, cessationists will claim that the sheep are indeed Christians, but the Shepherd's voice refers to the Scriptures.
 They believe that God does not speak to Christians, because we have the complete revelation of God in the form of the Bible.
 Thus, no prophecy, impression, or "leading of the Holy Spirit" is possible today.

-Cessationists make these claims in order to avoid the possibility that Jesus speaks to Christians (contemporary prophecy), which is an idea they reject.
+Cessationists make these claims in order to avoid the possibility that Jesus speaks to Christians (contemporary prophecy), an idea they reject.

 Charismatics, however, appeal to the verses as proof that Jesus speaks to Christians today.
 They believe the gift of prophecy continues today.
 See here and here or our more detailed discussion of prophecy.